Thilakraj1998/Project-List/Text Moderation/README.md

     """
     #perform following tasks:
-    #1. checks if the string is validate URL and download file into the working directory,uses the downloaded file path.else use the simple string text for futher task
+    #1. checks if the string is validate URL and download file into the working directory,uses the downloaded file path.else use the simple string text for further task
     #2. perform preprocessing on the data.
     #3. perform prediction on the given data and produce respective output
-    #4. return output :output must be a json, which included output prediction. for example {"prediction":OutCome}
+    #4. return output :output must be a json, which included output prediction. for example {"prediction":"MOderation Result"}

 ```
 ### YAML Configuration: